Filters

 - At least one component must have constraints.
 You can’t save an empty filter.

-- If you have no trader criteria and no trader whitelist, then Trade Criteria must include at least Trade Size or Last Traded Price
+- If you have no trader criteria and no trader whitelist, then Trade Criteria or Notification Criteria is required.

 Filter Detail Page